wp-plugins/woocommerce-mercadopago/readme.txt

 Habilite o MercadoPago, adicione o seu e-mail, Client_id e Client_secret.

 Pronto, sua loja já pode receber pagamentos pelo MercadoPago.

-== License ==

-This file is part of WooCommerce MercadoPago.
-WooCommerce MercadoPago is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-WooCommerce MercadoPago is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with Author Bio Box.
-If not, see <http://www.gnu.org/licenses/>.

 == Frequently Asked Questions ==